-from what is expressed or forecast.
-While there can be no assurance that any list of risks and uncertainties is complete, important factors that could cause actual outcomes and results to differ materially from these contemplated by forward-looking statements include the following, without limitator. economic conditions and growth rates, including inflation and market volatility, events and developments in the financial services industry, including industry conditions; changes in interest rates, spreads on earning assets and interestbearing liabilities, and interest rate sensitivity; prepayment speeds, loan originations, loan concentrations by type and industry, credit losses and market values on bans, collateral securing loans, and other assets; sources of liquidit; levels of client deposits, ability to contain costs and expenses; changes in MKT 5 redrit ratings; the impact of the People's United Financial, Inc. ("People's United") acquisition; domestic or international political developments and other geopolitical events, including international conflicts and hostilities; changes and ther dist in the securities markets, common shares outstanding and common stock price volatility; fair value of and number of stock-based compensation awards to be issued in future periods; the impact of the impact of changes in market values on trust-related revenues; federal, state or local legislation and/or regulators supervision and oversight, including monetary policy and capital requirements; governmental and public policy changes; policial conditions, givernmental proceedings, including tax-related examinations and other matters; changes in accounting policiae or procedures as may be required by the Financial Accounting Standards Board, regulatory agencies or legislation, increasing price, product and service competitors, benchung marker solard, regulatory agencies or legislation, increasing price, product and service competitors, benchung marker solard, regulatory agencies or legislation; increasing pr cost/financial risks in large, multi-year contracts; continued availability of financing; financial resources in the amounts, at the times and on the terms required to support M&T and its subsidiaries' future businesses; and material differences in the actual financial results of merger, acquisition, divestment and investment activities compared with M&T's initial expectations, including the full realization of anticipated cost savings and revenue enhancements.
+While there can be no assurance that any list of risks and uncertainties is complete, important factors that could cause actual outcomes and results to differ materially from those contemplated by forward-looking statements include the following, without limitation: economic conditions and growth rates, including inflation and market volatility; events and developments in the financial services industry, including industry conditions; changes in interest rates, spreads on earning assets and interestbearing liabilities, and interest rate sensitivity; prepayment speeds, loan originations, loan concentrations by type and industry. credit losses and market values on loans, collateral securing loans, and other assets; sources of liquidity; levels of client deposits; ability to contain costs and expenses; changes in M&T's credit ratings; the impact of the People's United Financial, Inc. ("People's United") acquisition; domestic or international political developments and other geopolitical events, including international conflicts and hostilities; changes and trends in the securities markets; common shares outstanding and common stock price volatility; fair value of and number of stock-based compensation awards to be issued in future periods; the impact of changes in market values on trust-related revenues; federal, state or local legislation and/or regulations affecting the financial services industry, or M&T and its subsidiaries individually or collectively, including tax policy; regulatory supervision and oversight, including monetary policy and capital requirements; governmental and public policy changes; political conditions, either nationally or in the states in which M&T and its subsidiaries do business; the outcome of pending and future litigation and governmental proceedings, including tax-related examinations and other matters; changes in accounting policies or procedures as may be required by the Financial Accounting Standards Board, regulatory agencies or legislation; increasing price, product and service competition by competitors, including new entrants; technological developments and changes; the ability to continue to introduce competitive new products and services on a timely, cost-effective basis; the mix of products and services; protection and validity of intellectual property rights; reliance on large customers; technological, implementation and cost/financial risks in large, multi-year contracts; continued availability of financing; financial resources in the amounts, at the times and on the terms required to support M&T and its subsidiaries' future businesses; and material differences in the actual financial results of merger, acquisition, divestment and investment activities compared with M&T's initial expectations, including the full realization of anticipated cost savings and revenue enhancements.

 These are representative of the factors that could affect the outcome of the forward-looking statements.
-In addition, as noted, such statements could be affected by general industry and market conditions and growth rates, general economic and political conditions, either nationally or in the states in which MAT and its subsidiaries do business, and other factors.
+In addition, as noted, such statements could be affected by general industry and market conditions and growth rates, general economic and political conditions, either nationally or in the states in which M&T and its subsidiaries do business, and other factors.